Do I need ILA?

 An income booster can be added as a mortgage applicant to increase the loan amount.

 While both owner(s) and booster(s) are named on the offer and are both jointly and severally liable for the mortgage payments, it is only the owner(s) who will be named on the title deed as legal owner of the property.

 Generation Home will share details for panel solicitors we recommend.
 Alternatively, you can search for and choose your solicitor independently.
-In any case please let your customer champion know of your choice.
+In any case please let your mortgage advisor know of your choice.

-Please note that our conveyancing partner, Juno, is unable to provide the ILA.
+Please note that your conveyancer is unable to provide the ILA.

 Boosters will need to book a video call (it takes about 30 minutes) with their chosen solicitor.